Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Results

 \subsection{Narrow Environment}

-The narrow environment, as shown in Fig. \ref{fig:narrow_env}, is a challenging benchmark problem that requires two robots to swap positions through a narrow corridor in presence of tight obstacle and robot-robot collision constraints.
-The black and blue agents trade positions between (3,3) and (-3,-3), with zero initial and final velocity.
+The narrow environment, as shown in Fig. \ref{fig:narrow_env}, is a challenging benchmark that requires two robots to swap positions through a narrow corridor in presence of tight obstacle and robot-robot collision constraints (a four-robot scenario for this environment is also presented in the video attachment).

-As shown in Table \ref{tab:experiment_1}, only Joint-MPC and CB-MPC are able to complete the task with $N=20$.
-It is interesting to note that CB-MPC is able to do so with a similar makespan at approximately a quarter of the $T_{avg}$ of the joint MPC.
-This is due to CB-MPC solving smaller optimization problems with fewer robot-robot constraints as demonstrated by the active constraints for the entire trajectory in red.
-The computational cost of the joint MPC comes with the advantage of better feasibility.
+As shown in Table \ref{tab:experiment_1}, only Joint-MPC and CB-MPC are able to complete the task with a planning horizon of $N=20$.
+Note that CB-MPC is able to do so with a similar makespan at approximately a quarter of the $T_{avg}$ of the Joint-MPC.
+This is due to CB-MPC solving smaller optimization problems with fewer robot-robot constraints as demonstrated by the active constraints for the entire trajectory in red in Fig.~\ref{fig:narrow_env}.
+The computational cost of the Joint-MPC comes with the advantage of fewer infeasibilities.
 This is enabled by the additional degrees of freedom in the optimization.
-In particular, at $N$ = 10, only joint MPC finds a feasible solution.
+In particular, at $N$ = 10, only Joint-MPC finds a feasible solution.
 From this observation, we can conclude that the constraints of this problem require both robots to simultaneously modify their trajectories with shorter planning horizons.
 Comparing CB-MPC with other MPC variations, note that the collaborative conflict splitting mechanism enables CB-MPC to generate feasible motions through the narrow corridor where other approaches become infeasible or get stuck in a deadlock.
-This supports hypothesis 2, since CB-MPC outperforms other multi-robot MPC variations in this challenging environment.
+This supports \textbf{hypothesis 2}, since CB-MPC outperforms other multi-robot MPC variations in this challenging environment.